 What is Science Communication in 2026?
 Bridging Research and Society

-What is Science Communication?
+What is Science Communication in 2026?

 Science communication, often shortened to Sci Comm, is the vital practice of translating complex scientific research, data, and processes into understandable terms for a broad range of non-expert audiences.
-As of May 2026, its importance has never been clearer, acting as the essential bridge between the lab bench and the world at large.
+As of July 2026, its importance has never been clearer, acting as the essential bridge between the lab bench and the world at large.
 It’s about fostering an informed public, enabling better decision-making, and cultivating a deeper appreciation for scientific inquiry.

-Last updated: May 19, 2026
+Last updated: July 22, 2026

 Most people think science communication is just about explaining a discovery.
 In reality, it’s a dynamic, two-way street that involves listening to public concerns and incorporating feedback into the scientific process.
 Many researchers focus solely on publishing in peer-reviewed journals, overlooking the vast societal impact their work could have if communicated effectively beyond academic circles.